Pender Island Invitational: Score Keeper

 Kelly Sveinson is the PII's official Score Keeper.
 At the end of each 9 holes, the official Score Keeper records each of the competitor's scores in the Official Notebook.
 All aces are also recorded.
 Scores are tallied during the weekend to determine the Champion and Keeper of the Bark.

 Historian Laureate

 Ron Vanderdrift is the PII's official Historian Laureate.
 The Historian Laureate summarizes the events of tournament in an electrotonic diary (wrap-up email).
 These annals include the Champion and Keeper of the Bark, winning score, total holes played, number and location of Aces, and funny/significant events of the year’s tournament.

 Effect on Tourism

 The PII has grown over the years to become recognized by the community as a significant sporting event that would appeal to locals and visitors.

+Pop Culture Influence

+To commemorate the thirtieth annual event, a song was created by Greg Rae.